 For that reason you might want to go for something a little less costly and complex, like PDFpen ($75, above).
 It’s a powerful tool and includes sought-after features like optical character recognition (OCR), while remaining easy to learn and straight-forward to use.

-If you’re really on a budget and can live without OCR, then PDF Expert ($20, below) is a solid budget option.
+If you’re really on a budget and can live without OCR, then PDF Expert ($59, below) is another solid option.
 It comes with the basic text and image editing tools you’d expect to see, with solid annotation and page management features that put it just ahead of Preview.

 There are many other PDF tools on the market, but these three are probably the best tools for the job depending on your budget.
 While Acrobat Pro might sound like the best option, for most users PDFpen provides the right balance of features for a fair price.

 Other Things Your Mac Does for Free